netsells/laravel-migration-loadbalancer/README.md

 # Laravel Migration Loadbalancer

-Provides middleware that returns a 503 should there be any migrations that need migrating or if there are migrations on the db that do not exist in the codebase.
+Provides middleware that returns a 503 should there be any migrations that need migrating.
 This is to be used with a loadbalancer so that only the correct codebase is live when the database migrates.

 See https://engineering.instawork.com/elegant-database-migrations-on-ecs-74f3487da99f